-Jared Kushner: The son-in-law with Donald Trump's ear - BBC News
+Jared Kushner, Trump's trusted son-in-law

 - Can Donald Trump get what he wants?

-- Is Kushner the most powerful 36-year-old in the world?
+- Is Kushner the most powerful 30-something in the world?

+Despite having no diplomatic credentials, he was tasked with no less a challenge than resolving the Israeli-Palestinian conflict and also became the president's lead adviser on relations with China, Mexico and Canada.

-And he has been charged with leading a bureaucracy-busting White House office whose ambitious remit ranges from reforming veterans' care to combating US opioid abuse.
+Mr Kushner, who is married to Mr Trump's daughter Ivanka, was also tasked with leading a bureaucracy-busting White House office whose ambitious remit ranged from reforming veterans' care to liaising with Mexico.

-In April, he made headlines travelling to Iraq to meet American generals and hold talks with Iraqi officials.
+But the man dubbed the Secretary for Everything by US media suffered a stunning reverse a year into his father-in-law's presidency.

+Mr Kushner was stripped of his interim security clearance in February, which barred him from viewing documents the US classifies as top secret.
+He was also excluded from key Oval Office meetings, before he eventually received a permanent clearance months later.

+Mr Kushner's marginalisation in the West Wing came amid reports of a power struggle with White House chief of staff John Kelly, who made the decision on downgrading his clearance.

+Mr Kelly has stared down many enemies in his career as a former US Marine Corps general, but he may have met his match in Mr Kushner, a man who has seen off other White House officials in Steve Bannon and Reince Priebus.

-Mr Trump has described Mr Kushner, who accompanied him on his first visit to the White House after the election, as "very good at politics".
+Mr Trump once described his son-in-law as "very good at politics".

+US Ambassador to the UN Nikki Haley told the president his son-in-law is a "such a hidden genius that no one understands".

-And his son-in-law seemed to justify this assessment during the 2016 White House campaign, proving himself adept at outmanoeuvring rivals.
+And Mr Kushner seemed to justify those assessments during the 2016 White House campaign, proving himself adept at outmanoeuvring rivals.

 When combative campaign manager Corey Lewandowski was fired before the election, it was reportedly Mr Kushner who pushed for him to get the chop.